-Emergency Shut-down Procedure for Motorcycles Equipped with Dual Clutch Transmission (CTX700ND only)
+Emergency Shut-down Procedure for Motorcycles Equipped with Dual Clutch Transmission

-Unlike standard motorcycles, or its manual transmission sibling, the CTX700ND with dual-clutch transmission does not have a clutch lever that would provide you with an additional means to control the engine power being transmitted to the rear wheel.
-Thus, in the unlikely event that you experience a stuck throttle or other unintended application of power to the rear wheel, you should shut down the engine by use of the engine stop switch (EP.
-31).
+Unlike standard motorcycles, or its manual transmission sibling, dual-clutch transmission does not have a clutch lever that would provide you with an additional means to control the engine power being transmitted to the rear wheel.
+Thus, in the unlikely event that you experience a stuck throttle or other unintended application of power to the rear wheel, you should shut down the engine by use of the engine stop switch (P. P. 32).
 By moving this switch to the off position, you will immediately stop the engine but maintain all electrical system functions, including lights and indicators.